 - Sautéed Onions (1 cup)

-Chicken Crescents are an easy meal to prep now and freeze for later for a night down the road when you need the extra help.
+Chicken Crescent Roll Ups are an easy meal to prep now and freeze for later for a night down the road when you need the extra help.
 When making this recipe double the mixture ingredients.

 Then freeze any leftover chicken mixture.
 The next time you need a quick meal, pull that mixture from the freezer for a quick thaw, grab some crescent dough and you've got a hot meal in mere minutes!

-If you are a fan of leftovers I will say, these are super good re-heated or even cold the next day.
+If you are a fan of leftovers I will say, Chicken Crescent Roll Ups are super good re-heated or even cold the next day.
 Double the batch and give it a try!

 📖 Recipe